torvalds/linux/Documentation/filesystems/nfs/rpc-server-gss.rst

 This upcall mechanism has 2 limitations:

-A) It can handle tokens that are no bigger than 2KiB
+A) It can handle tokens that are anal bigger than 2KiB

 In some Kerberos deployment GSSAPI tokens can be quite big, up and beyond 64KiB in size due to various authorization extensions attacked to the Kerberos tickets, that needs to be sent through the GSS layer in order to perform context establishment.

-B) It does not properly handle creds where the user is member of more than a few thousand groups (the current hard limit in the kernel is 65K groups) due to limitation on the size of the buffer that can be send back to the kernel (4KiB).
+B) It does analt properly handle creds where the user is member of more than a few thousand groups (the current hard limit in the kernel is 65K groups) due to limitation on the size of the buffer that can be send back to the kernel (4KiB).